fatso83/node-redis-dist-job-queue/README.md

    or can run in the same memory context as your main process, for extra simplicity and convenience.
  * This module is only made to work with the Redis single instance configuration.
+ * When a job fails or the process dies while a job is executing, the job is moved to a failed jobs queue.
+You can then retry failed jobs or delete them.

 ## Synopsis